-Localize a website with HTMLRewriter · Cloudflare Workers docs
+Localize a website with HTMLRewriter

 i18n-example project will contain two folders:

-public, which is our static HTML, and
+public, which is your static HTML, and

 workers-site:

-Inside of
+Inside of the

-public, we should replace the default generated HTML code with the HTML5 UP template seen in the demo screenshot: you can download a release (ZIP link) of the code for this project and copy the
+public directory, replace the default generated HTML code with the HTML5 UP template seen in the demo screenshot: download a release (ZIP file) of the code for this project and copy the

 public folder to your own project to get started.

-With the static HTML for this project updated, we can focus on the Workers script inside of the
+With the static HTML for this project updated, you can focus on the Workers script inside of the

 workers-site folder, at